Funeral: Scotland

 An old funeral rite from the Scottish Highlands involved burying the deceased with a wooden plate resting on his chest.
 On the plate were placed a small amount of earth and salt, to represent the future of the deceased.
 The earth hinted that the body would decay and become one with the earth, while the salt represented the soul, which does not decay.
 This rite was known as "earth laid upon a corpse".
-This practice was also carried out in Ireland, as well as in parts of England, particularly in Leicestershire, although in England the salt was intended to prevent air from distending the corpse.
+This practice was also carried out in Ireland, as well as in parts of England, particularly in Leicestershire, although, in England, the salt was intended to prevent air from distending the corpse.

-Spain

-In Spain, a burial or cremation may occur very soon after a death.
-Most Spaniards are Roman Catholics and follow Catholic funeral traditions.
-First, family and friends sit with the deceased during the wake until the burial.
-Wakes are a social event and a time to laugh and honor the dead.
-Following the wake comes the funeral mass (Tanatorio) at the church or cemetery chapel.
-Following the mass is the burial.
-The coffin is then moved from the church to the local cemetery, often with a procession of locals walking behind the hearse.